 DBT or Dialectical Behavior Therapy was developed in the 1980s by Marsha Linehan as a treatment for Borderline Personality Disorder.
 In the past 30 years, researchers have found it to also be a very effective treatment for multiple other conditions, including depression, PTSD, impulsivity, eating disorders, and some forms of anxiety.

 Clients in our Adolescent DBT program receive multiple modes of treatment – individual therapy, adolescent skills group, parent skills group, phone coaching and family therapy.
 Our clients meet with their individual therapist for one hour a week and attend a two hour weekly skills group for 18 weeks.
 Unlike traditional group psychotherapy, which focuses on processing experiences and feelings, DBT groups focus on learning five sets of important skills:

 The most important of the overall goals in DBT is helping clients create a “life worth living.”
 What makes a life worth living varies from client to client.
 A life worth living might be finishing school and pursuing a career, or finding a partner.
 Others might focus on creative expression or being able to find enjoyment in daily activities.

 Adolescent DBT is geared towards teens aged 14-18 struggling with regulating difficult emotions, impulsive behaviors, conflict in relationships, and Adolescent-Family dilemmas.
 Adolescent groups focus of teaching tools to help teens cope with changes in relationships and increase self-regulation strategies.
 DBT has been shown to be effective in reducing impulsive behaviors in teenagers while giving them the tools to navigate relationship and emotional challenges.

 Our DBT Program for adolescents aged 14-18 is offered at our West St. Paul clinic.
-The weekly adolescent skill group meets Mondays from 4:30pm to 6:30pm.
-A skills group for parents occurs bi-weekly at the same time.
+The weekly multifamily adolescent skill group (adolescent with parent/guardian) meets Mondays from 4:30pm to 6:30pm and Wednesdays from 5:00 to 7:00 p.m.
 Adolescents will be scheduled weekly with a DBT Therapist for individual sessions.
 Family sessions with the adolescent's therapist will be scheduled as needed.
 Parent individual skills sessions are also available as needed.